Stanford Medicine Vaccinates Nonclinical Staff Before They're Eligible: Report

 But affiliates of the institution reportedly shared misinformation via email blasts and social media, saying there was an "excess" supply of vaccines and adding that nonclinical staff, including faculty and students, could walk in a get a shot, according to the Daily.

-This latest mistake in Stanford Medicine's vaccine rollout comes a week after dozens of front-line residents protested, saying they were passed over during the initial vaccination phase.
-Leaders with the institution later acknowledged the algorithm being used for the vaccine distribution was flawed and apologized, promising to revise the plan to prioritize front-line workers.
+This latest mix-up in Stanford Medicine's vaccine rollout comes nearly two weeks after dozens of front-line residents walked out in protest, saying they were passed over during the initial vaccination phase.
+Leaders with the institution after the protest acknowledged the algorithm being used for the vaccine distribution was flawed and apologized, promising to revise the plan to prioritize front-line workers.

 Here's the full statement from Stanford Medicine: